lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
           Benefit from the expertise of a knowledgeable English-speaking guide throughout your

           ecotour.
-Enjoy the unique opportunity to meet and interact with passionate
+Enjoy the unique opportunity to meet and **interact with passionate

-          conservation professionals, learning firsthand about their crucial
+          conservation professionals**, learning firsthand about their crucial

           on-the-ground work in this region.
         image:
           type: ImageBlock
           url: /images/LJ-icon10a.jpg